opoupeney/dfd/source/index.rst

 create well-architected, beautiful and secure applications that are open and extensible, and scale to the limits of the cloud.
-DreamFace helps developers focus on providing a great user experience by simplifying tedious and repetitive tasks and providing an unparelled, out of the box fearture set including visual development, codeless API integration, reusable and customizable components, build management, team development and much more.
+DreamFace helps developers focus on providing a great user experience by simplifying tedious and repetitive tasks and providing an unparelled, out of the box fearture set including visual development, codeless API integration, reusable and customizable components, build management, cloud deployment, containerization, load balancing, team development and much more.

 If you're a fan of Angular then you'll love the way DreamFace embraces its full functionality and extends it with built-in enterprise bells and whistles.
 Developers have complete control and best of all, your deployed application is a collection